MicrosoftLearning/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

    Select the **Anti-spam inbound policy (Default)** filter.
 This displays the current settings for this default spam filter.
 Take a moment and review the policy settings that are available in this filter, and then select the **Edit actions** link.

-1. Make the below changes then select **Save**. ‎**Note:** In this section you will be presented a variety of options on how you would like spam to be handled and what rating will be triggered depending on the severity of the spam.
+   **Note:** In this section you will be presented a variety of options on how you would like spam to be handled and what rating will be triggered depending on the severity of the spam.

-1. In the **spam and bulk actions** section, make the following selections:
+1. In the **Actions** page, make the following selections and click **Save**

    - Spam: **Move message to Junk Email folder**